elsampsa/valkka-examples/docs/qt_notes.rst

   - *QValkkaThread* (the frontend QThread) that you can use in your own applications.

 Consult the *test_studio_*.py* programs how to use these classes.

+A more full-blown multiprocess orchestration example can be found as a separate python package, from `here <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_.

 .. _multiprocess_warning:

 Multiprocessing Warning
 -----------------------

-Before you go full-throttle into launching multiprocesses that pull frames from shared memory and perform analysis with Keras on those frames, be aware of a very common multithread/processing pitfall:
+Before you go full-throttle into launching multiprocesses that pull frames from shared memory, please be aware of a very common multithread/processing pitfall:

 **you should spawn your multiprocess before spawning threads**

 Here "spawning the multiprocess" is a synonym to "fork".

 You can expect many of the libraries you'll be using with Valkka, to rely heavily on multithreading.
-Say, openCV and Keras.

 A well-known problem arises, if you **first** import a library that **spawns several threads**, and **after** that perform a **fork**.
 This leads to an undefined situation with "dangling" multithreads, creating segfaults and mysterious memory leaks.